pcustic/data-pipeline-challenge/README.md

 **DataProcessor** is the service that is listening to the messages on the `data_processing` queue.
 Those messages contain actual items that need to be saved to the database.
-To each item we add two fields: `file_id` - id of the file from which the record is extracted and `last_modified_at_veryfi` - which states datetime of the insertion/update in our system.
+To each item we add two fields: `file_id` - id of the file from which the record is extracted and `last_modified_at_company` - which states datetime of the insertion/update in our system.
 We use the `code` key from the item as a key by which we uniquely determine each item.
 The service upserts each record, i.e. updates a record if there is already a record with the same `code`, otherwise inserts it into the DB.